-8. Project: Complete Migration to Banner 9 - Migrate the last remaining custom, local Banner 8 forms in use to Banner 9.
+Project: Complete Migration to Banner 9 - Migrate the last remaining custom, local Banner 8 forms in use to Banner 9.

-Chabot Role:Provide input on creation of the new forms, adopt the new forms, and ensure that staff receive the necessary training on using the new forms.

-Primary responsibility: Director of Admissions & Records and Director of Financial Aid.

-District Role: Work with Chabot-LPC-District Team established to create new forms on the structure of the new forms and implement the new forms in Banner 9.
-Primary responsibility: District IT Banner Support.

-Impact: Increase the efficiency of the Chabot staff members who currently are working in both Banner 8 and Banner 9.
+- College Role:Provide input on creation of the new forms, adopt the new forms, and ensure that staff receive the necessary training on using the new forms.
+Primary responsibility: Chabot Director of Admissions & Records, Chabot Director of Financial Aid, LPC Director of Admissions & Records, and LPC Director of Financial Aid. - District Role:Work with Chabot-LPC-District Team established to create new forms on the structure of the new forms and implement the new forms in Banner 9.
+Primary responsibility: District ITS Banner Support. - Impact: Increase the efficiency of the college staff members who currently are working in both Banner 8 and Banner 9.